derekdjia/AI_Generated_Recipes/README.md

 <!---![header](img/tsneingredients.jpg)--->

 While we are able to see distinct clustering, dimensionality reduction has the distinct problem of losing interpretability.
 Let's start at the beginning again.
-We know exactly what one tomato or 1 teaspoon of sugar is.

-but how do we interpret a unit vector of a small fractions of hundreds of ingredients?
-Similarity,
+We know exactly what one tomato or 1 teaspoon of sugar is, but how do we interpret a unit vector of a small fractions of hundreds of ingredients?
+Similarity, how do we interpret a unit vector of instructions?

 ## 5. Neural Networks